-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

 It is very important that your doctor check you or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Zidovudine injection may cause blood problems.
 These problems may result in a greater chance of certain infections and slow healing.
 Therefore, you or your child should be careful when using regular toothbrushes, dental floss, and toothpicks not to damage your gums.
-Check with your medical doctor or dentist if you have any questions about proper oral hygiene (mouth care) during treatment.
+Check with your or your child's medical doctor or dentist if you have any questions about proper oral hygiene (mouth care) during treatment.

 Two rare but serious reactions to this medicine are lactic acidosis (too much acid in the blood) and liver toxicity, which includes an enlarged liver.
 These are more common if you are female, very overweight (obese), or have been taking anti-HIV medicines for a long time.
-Call your doctor right away if you or your child have more than one of these symptoms: abdominal discomfort or cramping; dark urine; decreased appetite; diarrhea; general feeling of discomfort; light-colored stools; muscle cramping or pain; nausea; unusual tiredness or weakness; trouble breathing; vomiting; or yellow eyes or skin.
+Call your doctor right away if you or your child have more than one of these symptoms: abdominal discomfort or cramping, dark urine, decreased appetite, diarrhea, general feeling of discomfort, light-colored stools, muscle cramping or pain, nausea, unusual tiredness or weakness, trouble breathing, vomiting, or yellow eyes or skin.

 You should not breastfeed if you have HIV or AIDS, because you may give the infection to your baby through your breast milk.